rpnlatex v1.4.2

 • M Like m but for the document area instead.

 • i Toggle between full-size math display (the default) and compact inline math display modes.
-NOTE: With inline math display mode, equations are always aligned to the left, regardless of the setting chosen by $m and $M.
+With inline display mode, equations are always aligned to the left, regardless of the setting chosen by $m and $M. Long equations will wrap around to multiple lines in inline display mode, while full-size mode requires the use of the /, equation splitting command to insert line breaks.

 • f Enter fullscreen mode if your browser supports it.
 F exits fullscreen.